biolisp/biolisp.github.io/index.md

 > itself a lot."
 > --Eric Raymond, "How to Become a Hacker"

 > "Lisp has jokingly been called 'the most intelligent way
 > to misuse a computer'.
 I think that description is a great
 > compliment because it transmits the full flavor of liberation:
 > it has assisted a number of our most gifted fellow humans in
 > thinking previously impossible thoughts."
 > --Edsger Dijkstra, CACM, 15:10

+> "Part of what makes Lisp distinctive is that it is designed
+> to evolve.
+As new abstractions become popular (object-oriented
+> programming, for example), it always turns out to be easy to
+> implement them in Lisp.
+Like DNA, such a language does not
+> go out of style."
+> --Paul Graham, Co-founder of Y Combinator

+> "I think that besides its hybrid nature — being able to write both
+> interactive and compiled Lisp within the same application — Lisp
+> itself is particularly great for creating domain-specific languages.
+> That can be quite useful for fitting the language to the problem,
+> not the other way around.
+Basically, the language never gets in your
+> way.
+The easiest way to explain it would be that if you want to cross
+> a mountain, you don’t have to climb over it or go around it — you can
+> simply go through it.
+It is a hard analogy to explain until you try
+> coding something complex in Lisp yourself and are coming in with
+> experience using other programming languages.
+There can certainly be
+> a fair share of 'aha' moments."
+> --Bohdan Khomtchouk, Postdoctoral Research Scholar at Stanford University

 ### Recent News